The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Performance data is currently not available for this entity

 - If you are running a Microsoft SQL database, perform a defragmentation of the performance data indexes on the vCenter Server database.
 This ensures that the data can be accessed as quickly as possible.
-For more information, see Performing a defragmentation of the vCenter performance data indexes on a Microsoft SQL database (1003990).
+For more information, see Defragmenting VMware VirtualCenter or vCenter Server performance data indexes on a Microsoft SQL database (1003990).

 - Validate whether the vCenter Server database server has adequate resources available.
 Consult the vSphere Installation Guide for your version of vCenter Server, along with the vendor documentation for the database.
-There is no one answer for this, depending on the amount of load and the database being used.
+The resolution may vary depending on the load and the database being used.

-It may be beneficial to separate vCenter Server and the database, if they are running on the same server and if there is a lot of activity in the environment.
+It may be beneficial to separate vCenter Server and the database if they are running on the same server and if there is a large amount of activity in the environment.
 Resource contention can cause a noticeable decrease in vCenter Server performance.

-- Separate the database and transaction / redo logs on to separate physical drives.
-This helps to avoid contention on the disks because it increases the number of write operations that can be done at the same time.
+- Separate the database and transaction / redo logs to different physical drives.
+This helps avoid contention on the disks because it increases the number of write operations that can be done at the same time.

 - Avoid running other applications on the server which is hosting vCenter Server.
 This can appear to be a database problem.
-However, in reality, due to contention on the vCenter Server system, it can be a factor in slow performance of the database.
+However, it can be a factor in slow performance of the database due to resource contention on the vCenter Server system.

-- Do not use SQL Express.
+- Do not use SQL Server Express.
 It is only designed to run a limited configuration and quickly hits the 4 GB database size limit.
-This causes a decrease in performance, and then failure of the service.
+This causes a decrease in performance, which can then lead to failure of the service.

 - Data corruption is suspected

 - Navigate to the vCenter Server program files directory.
-By default, this directory is C:\Program Files\VMware\Infrastructure\VirtualCenter\.
+By default directory is:

 - Run the command: